Drug Screen Testing

 - The drug testing company will send a written notice of noncompliance to the individual for any late payments or NSF checks, with the information also submitted to the Board’s designee for possible disciplinary action.
-The drug testing company will charge the monitored individual a $25 fee for any NSG check received.

 - Any NSF payment will require all future payments in the form of a money order.